For orchestra

 • Eve The figure of Eve becomes a voice of origin, exile, and lament.

-• Flowers The subtitle turns absence into an image of impossible growth.
+• Flowers The title turns absence into an image of impossible growth.

 • Ondes Martenot The instrument gives the orchestral surface an otherworldly human vibration.